Ada-Developers-Academy/core-unit-2/deployment/deployment.md

 If our personal machines are turned off, then our server isn't running, and our API isn't accessible.

-How do we make our web apps run online reliably?
+How do we make our web apps available to the rest of the world?

 ## Vocabulary and Synonyms